 The Government recently published a series of consultations aimed at further accelerating the EV industry in the UK - which is great!

-One of those consultations outlines their thoughts on the future of EV charging, in which we move to a world of smarter devices, including smart chargers.
-The full documentation can be found here.
+One of those consultations outlines their thoughts on the future of EV charging, in which we move to a world of smarter devices, including smart chargers (here's the full documentation.
 We thought we’d summarise some of the key areas that may be relevant to you as an EV driver, and ask you a few questions that will help us shape our response, but also to better understand you as customer - as ultimately we want to develop the right products for you and the rest of the EV community.

 Here's a quick summary that the government kindly put together: